gluster/devblog/_posts/2019-04-05-gluster-3-12-vs-6-a-performance-oriented-overview.md

 Hope this data helps in understanding the various improvements and bottlenecks seen in the gluster-6.
-I am also working on making these tests automated for running  with each new gluster release.
+I am also working on making these tests automated for running  with each new gluster release [ezio-auditore/pg_bench_test_automation](https://github.com/ezio-auditore/pg_bench_test_automation).
 Comments and suggestions are welcome.